sohel1232/life-skill-track/focus_management.md

 Deep Work, as defined by Cal Newport, involves focused, undistracted work on cognitively demanding tasks.
 It's the ability to concentrate without distraction on a mentally demanding task, allowing you to produce better results in less time.

-### 2. Optimal duration for deep work

-The optimal duration for deep work varies among individuals.
-Cal Newport suggests starting with shorter periods, like an hour or so, and gradually increasing the duration based on personal productivity and attention span.

-### 3. Are deadlines good for productivity?

-Deadlines can be both beneficial and detrimental to productivity.
-While they provide a sense of urgency and focus, they can also induce stress and decrease the quality of work if not managed properly.

-### 4. Summary of Deep Work Book

 **Question 2: According to the author, how to do deep work properly, in a few points?**

 - **Eliminate Distractions:** Remove or minimize potential interruptions like email notifications, social media, etc.